Leo Roberts

 Leo in the media

-Leo holds a BA in Geography and an MA in International Development, both from the University of Sheffield.
-Like many colleagues in the climate change space, Leo spends much of his free time either in the mountains, or surfing.
+Leo holds a BA in Geography and an MA in International Development from the University of Sheffield.
+Outside work, he can usually be found in the mountains climbing or in cold water on a surfboard.

-Leo holds a BA in Geography and an MA in International Development, both from the University of Sheffield.
-Like many colleagues in the climate change space, Leo spends much of his free time either in the mountains, or surfing.
+Leo holds a BA in Geography and an MA in International Development from the University of Sheffield.
+Outside work, he can usually be found in the mountains climbing or in cold water on a surfboard.

 Subscribe to our newsletter